j3lte/deno-mx-widget-tooling/README.md

   setup                   - Setup the current folder as a widget, include some goodies left behind by R&D sizes                   - Show the sizes of the widget mpks
   icons    [file] [dark]  - Generate the icons for the widget
+  upgrade                 - Upgrade mx-widget-tooling executable to latest or given version.
+  help     [command]      - Show this help or the help of a sub-command.

 ```
 <!-- END SNIPPET -->